Los7cau53/Lenovo-Legion-Y520-Osx/README.md

 - Open Clover and put the following configurations
 - Use these kexts(All up to date as of Jul 31st 2018).
 You can get latest kexts if provided kexts are older https://github.com/Los7cau53/Lenovo-Legion-Y520-Osx/blob/master/kexts.zip
 - Configure your Smbios etc
-- Fix Audio and input jack
+- Fix Audio and input jack(the above kext files in conjuction with Clover conifg will takecare of this)
-- Disable 1050/ discrete graphics
+- Disable 1050/ discrete graphics. https://www.tonymacx86.com/threads/guide-disabling-discrete-graphics-in-dual-gpu-laptops.163772/ .
+In my case i had to patch only one SSDT-8.aml file
 - Fix powermanagement- put plugin type as 0x01(already provided in clover config)